ahrefs/monorobot/README.md

 A Slackbot for GitHub monorepos.
 Configure how repo notifications should be routed to specified Slack channels based on file prefixes, issue/PR labels, and CI build statuses.

+Check out the [accompanying blog post](https://tech.ahrefs.com/monorobot-a-slack-bot-for-monorepos-374260e2ca43) for an overview of Monorobot.

 ## Setting Up

 Install via OPAM: